pods-framework/pods-gravity-forms/readme.txt

 = 1.4 - September Xnd, 2016 =

 * Changed: Backwards compatibility issue -- You can now more easily set custom override values, however the old style was not able to be brought over -- you'll want to update your feeds when possible, the old values will not show up and you'll have to select the custom override value option once more, then fill it in
-* Improved: Added headings to each group of feed options so they are easier to work with
 * Added: New Custom fields section added for Pods that support meta (Posts, Terms, Users, Media, and Comments), you can set additional custom fields including ability to set custom values there too
 * Added: Ability to set conditional processing per feed, based on specific values submitted
 * Added: Custom override values now support GF merge tags by default (no insert UI yet) like `{form_id}` and any other merge tag
+* Added: Required WP Object Fields in mapping are no longer required if you choose to 'Enable editing with this form using ____' option for Post/Media or User pod types
+* Added: Support for E-mail field mappings with 'Confirm E-mail' enabled
+* Added: Support for Date fields with multiple inputs (date dropdown / text fields)
+* Added: Smarter requirement handling for WP object fields based on object type (only require what the WP insert API requires)
+* Improved: Added headings to each group of feed options so they are easier to work with
+* Fixed: Issues with using 'bypass' as a save action
+* Fixed: Dynamic select options should set the current value (as posted in form) properly
+* Fixed: Date/time fields shouldn't auto populate with empty dates such as 0000-00-00 anymore
+* Fixed: Additional attachment processing fixes
+* Fixed: Lots of Pods GF UI issues resolved

 = 1.3 - June 2nd, 2017 =